 - develop cultural capital in order to take their place in society in an informed, positive and active way, valuing education as a lifelong process.

 Edgbarrow School’s curriculum takes into account the context of the school; considering social make up, ability profile, locality and employment prospects.
 The curriculum is designed with the following principles:

 Balance: Each area of learning is given appropriate attention in relation to others and to the curriculum as a whole.
-This includes sound guidance with option systems and the monitoring of cross-curricular experience.
+This includes sound guidance with options systems and the monitoring of cross-curricular experience.

 Relevance: Learning is linked to students’ own experience.
 The linkage of what is learnt to the needs of adult life is made plain.
 Opportunities are sought to develop schemes of work which facilitate this linkage, involving experiences both inside and outside the classroom.